Police searching for Fort Lauderdale repeat car burglar

 One resident said he was able to scare away someone who looked suspicious.
 That man took off running.

+Tuesday night, Sailboat Bend resident Tim Nichols described the neighborhood as safe.
+“It’s quiet.
+There’s a family going down [the street] right now.
+There are families living over here,” he said.
+“It’s a really nice place.”

+When asked whether the break-ins make him angry, Nichols replied, “Yes, because I’ve had things stolen here.
+It’s just the way it is.”

-But the only thing that’s going to stop thieves, Schaber said, is a stronger police presence.
+The only thing that’s going to stop thieves, Schaber said, is a stronger police presence.
 “What’s funny is, we’re right behind the police station,” he said.
 “We shouldn’t even have this crime going through here.
 I wish the police would maybe do a bit more presence in the neighborhood, rather than just driving through and parking when they get off their shift.”

 Neighbors advised area residents to lock their vehicles and remain vigilant of suspicious activity.